streamlit/streamlit/docs/advanced_concepts.md

 In Streamlit, every widget interaction causes a rerun of the app.
-However, there are times when you might want to interact with a couple of widgets and submit those interactions while triggering a single rerun of the app.
+However, there are times when you might want to interact with a couple of widgets and submit those interactions while triggering a single re-run of the app.

 Using `st.form` you can batch input widgets together and along with `st.form_submit_button` submit the state inside these widgets with the click